Kei8485/KarlWebsite/README.md

     -run for creating a page - ionic generate page pages/dev-preview -run for generating auth - ionic generate service services/auth (kailangan to para ibigay ng frontend ung data sa backend)

         (Development of Subject page)
         - added username in the model and in the database (need this) -> python manage.py makemigrations
+        - created a card component
+        - connects the frontend  and backend logic of the subject

+        (Development of Topic Tree page)
+        -when a subj is click it takes it to the corresponding subject using the routes (maraming gagawin dito na logic) -Created a topic card component
+        -connects the front and backend logic of the topics()

 front end lesson na natutunan: